catsthegoat/Interstellar-Fork/replit.md

 - **Static Files**: Served from /static directory

 ## Password Protection
-Password protection is **disabled by default** (`challenge: false` in config.js).
+Password protection is **enabled** (`challenge: true` in config.js).

-To enable password protection:
-1. Edit `config.js` and set `challenge: true`
-2. Configure users in the `users` object (username: password pairs)
-3. Restart the server

-Default credentials (when enabled):
+Current credentials:
 - Username: `interstellar`
 - Password: `emma`

-**Note**: For production deployments, consider using an environment variable to control password protection.
+To disable password protection:
+1. Edit `config.js` and set `challenge: false`
+2. Restart the server

+To add more users, edit the `users` object in `config.js` with username: password pairs.

 ## Deployment
 - **Development**: Runs on port 5000 with `npm start`